Seychelles paradise flycatcher: Description

 The length of the males is about 20 cm.
 In addition there are two long black central tail feathers which can reach a length of 30 cm.
 The females can reach a length between 16 and 18 cm (including the tail).
 The males are entirely glossy black with a deep blue sheen.
 The upperparts of the females including wings and tail are reddish brown.
 The underparts are pale cream white.
 Facial skin, bill, and legs are blue.

 Distribution

 It lives in the Veuve Nature Reserve on La Digue, Seychelles, where it inhabits dense Calophyllum forests.
 Although a reservation was made especially for this bird, it is common to see it outside in the trees or even in the garden of the Seychellois people.
 Plans were made to get this bird back into the wild on other islands of the Seychelles.

 Ecology

 It preys on insects in flight or from a perch.
 It also feeds on larvae and spiders.
 The oval bowl-shaped nest is built on branches and consists of twigs, palm fibre, and spider webs.
 Both parents, male and female, take care of the little bird until it grows up and each of them provides it with food, mainly in the form of flies for which it got its name.

+Relationship to humans

+In 2019, Air Seychelles named its new A320neo Veuve, a reference to the bird's habitat, in honour of the Seychelles paradise flycatcher.